 I recommend Skyscanner for this step, as I’ve used it for a long time before I got into the aviation world.
 The tool works best when you don’t have fixed dates and you can handle some flexibility, but it can be used as a normal aggregator as well.

-What I love about this tool is that you can use it without definite terms and still get results.
+What I love about this tool is that you can use it without concrete terms and still get results.
 Let me give you an example: you can search for flights from New York AND nearby airports to all airports in Japan in November.

 Say what?
 Nothing there is fixed; the departure and arrival points and timeframe are not even set.
 And still, it works.
 Like this, you can find the cheapest airfare that matches your needs without doing multiple searches.